thefunny42/Zeam-Form-Table/README.txt

 ===============

 ``zeam.form.table`` is a extension to `zeam.form.base`_ to create CRUD
-forms: it let define define forms that can work on a collection of content sharing the same form schema.
+forms: it let define forms that can work on a collection of contents sharing the same form schema.

 As well ``zeam.form.table`` can be embedded as a sub form in a composed form built with `zeam.form.composed`_.